PhD thesis: Gluon-induced quarkonium production in transverse-momentum-dependent factorisation: applications to the LHC and EIC

 Four year research (1.0 FTE)

-The objective of my PhD project is to advance the theory description of gluon induced quarkonium production within TMD factorisation by taking into account radiative QCD corrections both in the TMD evolution and in the hard scattering.
-Two class of processes are considered in two classes of reactions: both single and associated quarkonium production, both in proton-proton and electron-proton collisions (LHC and EIC).
-The study is carried out within the framework of NRQCD, and will include the hadroproduction of pseudo-scalar quarkonia via colour-singlet transition, the photoproduction of J/ψ quarkonium states via colour-octet transitions, the electroproduction (SIDIS) of J/ψ states via colour-octet transitions, the associated hadroproduction of J/ψ and states via colour-singlet transitions.
+The objective of my PhD project was to advance the theory description of gluon induced quarkonium production within TMD factorisation to investigate the three-dimensional gluon distributions of the proton that can be measured at particle colliders.
+Two class of processes were considered in two classes of reactions: single and associated quarkonium production, in proton-proton and electron-proton collisions (LHC and EIC).
+The study was carried out within the framework of NRQCD, and includes the hadroproduction of pseudo-scalar quarkonia via colour-singlet transitions, the photoproduction and electroproduction of vector-quarkonium states via colour-octet transitions and the associated hadroproduction of vector quarkonium via colour-singlet transitions.
+Click here for the full thesis.

 Supervised by prof. E. Pallante